How U.S. Citizens Can Open a Bank Account in the U.K. Without Leaving Home

 The Best Bank for U.S. Citizens Wanting to Open an Account in the U.K.

-It should be pretty obvious, but for international students, non-residents and others, the Wise Borderless Account is going to be your easiest option.
-It’s fast and easy and you don’t need £100,000 or a trip to the U.K!
+For international students, non-residents and others, the Wise Account is going to be your easiest option.
+It’s fast and easy!

 There you have it, your guide to opening an account in the U.K. from the U.S. Now, if only we could have provided crumpets and tea as well…